Jump to content

 Gypsies : Their own book, of course.
 A little stereotypical, perhaps, but you could do worse.
 Some interesting stuff (especially if you're a Ravnos or Silent Strider fan), and definitely if you just want to add something weird to the equation.

-If you do get the book, I would really quick figure out how to raise Blood Purity (which acts like Quantum, in that it not only limits what the Gypsy can do (a gypsy is limited to [Blood Purity] paths of [Blood Purity] dots each), but also adds difficulties to social interactions).
+If you do get the book, I would really quick figure out how to raise Blood Purity (which acts like Quantum, in that it not only limits what the Gypsy can do (a gypsy is limited to [blood Purity] paths of [blood Purity] dots each), but also adds difficulties to social interactions).
 I would also suggest treating all of the magic paths just taking up one dot of Blood Purity, while allowing them their own ratings (it'll make sense when you see it).

 But that's just me...